MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a notification is set to be sent to the user.
 The notification object is passed as a parameter which is then added to the
-	users list of notifications and the calendar shows the user that a new notification has activated.</td>
+	users list of notifications and the calendar shows the user that a new notification has activated.

+Parameters:
+Notification -  the notification object that has been activated.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>